vai0/yangtrends/README.md

 TODO:
+- split jan debate qualifications into polls and qualification sections
 - add filtering to polls
 - add sorting to polls
 - add Table component
-- split jan debate qualifications into polls and qualification sections
+- Interesting polling stats
+--- avg % for unofficial polls
+--- avg % for official polls
+--- avg % for early states
+--- avg % for states polls
+--- avg % for national polls
+- add google trends
+- add graphs for each one